History of Nashville, Tennessee in Timeline

 2018: Nashville's Homelessness Crisis

-2018: Nashville Predators Won Division Championship
+2018: Predators Won Division Championship

 September 28, 2019: John Cooper Becomes Mayor

-On September 28, 2019, John Cooper was inaugurated as the ninth mayor of Metropolitan Government of Nashville and Davidson County.
+On September 28, 2019, John Cooper was inaugurated as the ninth mayor of the Metropolitan Government of Nashville and Davidson County.

-2019: Nashville Hosted 2019 NFL Draft
+2019: Nashville Hosted NFL Draft

-From April 25–27, 2019, Nashville hosted the 2019 NFL Draft, attracting an estimated 200,000 fans each day.
+From April 25–27, 2019, Nashville hosted the 2019 NFL draft, which saw an estimated 200,000 fans attend each day.

-March 3, 2020: Deadly Tornado
+March 3, 2020: Nashville Tornado

-December 25, 2020: Vehicle Explosion on Second Avenue
+December 25, 2020: Second Avenue Explosion

 2020: Nashville Metropolitan Area Population